Restoring Changes

 Furthermore, when undoing a merge, relationships will be restored as well, but within limits (see below).

-- At the right of the Merge, click Restore
+2. At the right of the Merge, click Restore to only undo that single record merge.

 The merge is undone and you are returned to the Changes overview.

-Both the Master and loser record have now been returned to their previous state.
+Both the Master and loser records have now been returned to their previous state.

 Not all related records restored